Menna-shallan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 (11)Write a script that counts the number of directories and sub-directories in the current directory (12)Create a script that displays the 10 newest filesin the file (13)Create a script that takes a list of words as input and prints only words that appear exactly once.

+(15)Display the number of lines that contain the pattern “bin” in the file /etc/passwd